0xh3xa/algorithms/README.md

     }
 }
 ```

 * Shortest-paths optimality conditions

-    - Propositon.
+    - Proposition.
 Let *G* be an edge-weighted digraph then distTo[] are the shortest path distances from s iff
         + distTo[s] = 0
         + For each vertex v, distTo[v] is the length of some path from s to v
         + For each edge = e = v&#8594;w, distTo[w] <= distTo[v] + e.weight()